• Skip to main content

 deep pressure

-regulation self-care sensory support touch
+self-care self-regulation sensory support touch

 Deep pressure is a natural sensory need where firm, consistent pressure (like heavy blankets or tight hugs) helps tension melt away from your body.
 Many people naturally seek this …